Dr. Obaje holding Glucosamine Molecule (Model)

 Meet Dr Obaje, the scientist behind URAH.

-I'm a research scientist at heart and that is what I love to do.
-I am a chartered
+I'm a research scientist and I love research!
+I was a lecturer in the university and now

 technology patents in the US, Japan and in Singapore.

 There are not many biological molecules with so much history of controversies, misunderstanding

 and misinformation as Glucosamine.
 You can actually say that Glucosamine is one of the most "abused

 substances" in the market today.
 The layman taking Glucosamine, the Doctors and the pharmacists in

 the hospitals, and the laboratory scientists, they all have